Automattic/jetpack-licensing-api/integration-docs/README.md

 ## Glossary

 - **Issue a license**: To create a new license record.
-After issuing, a license is ready to be used (attached, revoked, inspected, etc).
+After issuing, a license is ready to be used (assigned, revoked, inspected, etc).
-- **Revoke a license**: To make it so that an issued license cannot be used ever again regardless of whether it was attached to a site or not.
-Once a license is revoked it cannot be attached again and the provisioned product is removed from the Jetpack site.
+- **Revoke a license**: To make it so that an issued license cannot be used ever again regardless of whether it was assigned to a site or not.
+Once a license is revoked it cannot be assigned again and the provisioned product is removed from the Jetpack site.
 - **Set/unset a license**: To set the `jetpack_licenses` option containing a license key string on a WordPress instance using `update_option()`.
-This process offers no guarantees that the license is valid until it is actually attached.
+This process offers no guarantees that the license is valid until it is actually assigned.
-- **Attach a license**: A license is associated to a user and site.
+- **Assign a license**: A license is associated to a user and site.
 From that point onwards the license belongs to the user that first connected jetpack on the site and is linked to that site.
-- **Detach a license**: The process of unlinking an attached license from a specific site (the owner user remains the same).
-This should be done in order to be able to attach a license to a site other than the one it was previously attached to.
+- **Unassign a license**: The process of unlinking an assigned license from a specific site (the owner user remains the same).
+This should be done in order to be able to assign a license to a site other than the one it was previously assigned to.
 - **Inspect a license**: Become aware of a license’s capabilities, validity, specs, etc.

 ## Authentication